farcego/slimmingDive/README.md

-slimmingDive provides a set of funtions to process dive profiles from elephant seals, summarized by a brocken-stick algorithm and transmitted through the Argos satellite system.
+slimmingDive provides a set of funtions to process dive profiles from elephant seals, summarized by a broken-stick algorithm and transmitted through the Argos satellite system.
 It has been developed to detect drift dives and associated drift rates.
 Drift dives are a particular type of dives that contains a long, inactive phase in which